microsoft/component-detection/docs/detectors/go.md

 ## Requirements

-Go detection depends on the following to successfully run:
+Go detection runs when one of the following files is found in the project:

-- `go.mod` or `go.sum` files
+- `go.mod` or `go.sum`

 ## Default Detection strategy

-Go detection depends on the following to successfully run:
+Default Go detection depends on the following to successfully run:

 - Go v1.11+.